Director, Global Programme on Governance and Rights

 Jackie Siles is a Senior Project Coordinator for the GGO, focusing on the nexus of gender and environment and development in the Mesoamerican, Andean Amazon and African regions.
 She has more than 17 years of experience in this sector working for CARE, IUCN, Wetland International and CATIE (Tropical Agricultural Research and Higher Education Center) as a coordinator for initiatives that promote sustainable and equitable human development, as well as including social and gender issues on public policy.
 She has provides technical assistance to regional organizations, local and national governments in areas such as watershed management, energy, biodiversity, REDD+, climate change, community participation, organic agriculture, gender, and social issues.
 She is a professor for the National University of Costa Rica, has several publications on gender and environment, and has developed technical skills to train people on the use of methodologies that promote gender equity.
 She is an agricultural engineer, with a Masters degree in Natural Resources Management, and currently pursuing her PhD in Natural Resources for Development.
 Jackie is based in Costa Rica and is fluent in both English and Spanish.

-As the Communications Officer to the GGO, Jamie is responsible for the GGO’s strategic communications.
-With an approach rooted in stakeholder analyses and strategic planning, Jamie is a communications and advocacy specialist with experience across international organizations and diplomatic institutions.
+As the Knowledge and Communications Officer to the Global Programme on Governance and Rights, Jamie oversees the programme's strategic communication approaches.
+With an outlook rooted in stakeholder analyses and strategic planning, Jamie is a communications and advocacy specialist with experience across international organizations and diplomatic institutions.
 Prior to joining the IUCN, Jamie served as the Influence and Communications Officer for the UK Ministry of Defence’s British Defence Staff in the United States for four years, assisting the department in engagement strategies with US interlocutors in the think tank community.
 She has also served a Communications Consultant for the Sahel and West Africa Club Secretariat in France, supporting work on South-South cooperation in renewable and sustainable energy solutions; as a Communications and Advocacy Officer for the UN Women Liaison Office to the African Union and UN Economic Commission in Africa where she focused on the women in peace and security portfolio; and supported several associations with communications and branding work.

 Jamie has a Master of International Affairs from Sciences Po Paris in International Security and a Bachelor of Arts in International Relations from the University of Southern California.
 A traveler, passionate home cook, and co-parent of three rescue dogs, Jamie enjoys the fullest version of every experience.